ecostruxure-openapi/asset-advisor-api/code-samples/java/README.md

 - Browse and discover sites and assets information.
 - Provide sites and assets specific details (e.g. risk level, health indexes).

-## Run using bash terminal with arguments that has to be passed
 ### Sites
 Browse and discover sites information.
 #### Get Site List